Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Introduction

-Since line temperature responds gradually to current, a constraint on current is much more conservative than the constraint on temperature.
-This is because a transient current overload does not necessarily imply an overload in temperature.
-Thus, imposing a constraint on the probability of current overload results in a smaller capacity region compared to the same constraint on the probability of temperature overload.
-This observation was noted via simulations in \cite{Wadman2012}.
-In Section~\ref{sc: temperature}, we show that it is possible to develop large deviations estimates for temperature constraint violations that lead to larger capacity regions, than the ones obtained when only considering currents.
-However, it turns out that it is hard to compute such temperature-based regions.
-We overcome this issue by developing two tractable approximations of this capacity region.
-The first is an inner bound, and the second is based on a Taylor series expansion of the decay rate of the temperature overload probability.
-Both regions capture the benefits of incorporating the transient relationship between temperature and current.
-Moreover, both regions have the same computational complexity as the current-based capacity region.
-For the case of OU power injections, we are able to express these capacity regions in closed form.
+As it turns out, it is hard to compute such regions.
+We overcome this issue by developing two tractable approximations: the first is an inner bound, and the second is based on a Taylor series expansion of the decay rate of the temperature overload probability.
+Both of the two regions coming out of these approximations capture the benefits of incorporating the transient relationship between temperature and current.
+Moreover, they both have the same computational complexity as the current-based capacity region.
+For the case of OU power injections, we express these capacity regions in closed form.

 There are several related strands of literature, apart from the papers dealing with rare event simulation that have been mentioned above.
 Much of the literature on power flow in electricity grids considers deterministic settings, focusing on computational and/or optimization issues.
 Power flow papers that analyze stochastic models include \cite{Wan1999,Fu2001,Phan2014,Summers2014}.

 One remark about these papers is that they model stochastic behavior at particular snapshots of time, as opposed to the process-level model in this paper.
-Process-level models have been considered in simulation studies \cite{Wadman2012,Wadman2013} and in recent works on chance-constrained versions of OPF \cite{Bienstock2013,Bienstock2014}.
-Our work is complementary to recent efforts on managing supply-side uncertainty via demand response \cite{li11,Madaeni12}, energy storage \cite{Barton04,kim2009optimal}, and market (re)design \cite{Weber2010,nair2014}.
+Process-level models have been considered in simulation studies \cite{Wadman2012} and in recent works on chance-constrained versions of OPF \cite{Bienstock2013,Bienstock2014}.
+Other papers on chance-constrained OPFs include \cite{Vrakopoulou2013_2}, where the authors integrate probabilistic guarantees in a DC OPF via a scenario approach, and recent works on chance-constrained AC OPF, which tackle the nonlinearities by means of convex approximations~\cite{Bolognani2016}, relaxations~\cite{Vrakopoulou2013} and local linearization around a forecasted operating point~\cite{Roald2017}.